Apple AirTags hands-on: These $29 trackers are small and impressive

 Getting an AirTag setup with your iPhone

 Setting up your AirTag is easy.
 You just pull the battery tab, bring it close to your iPhone, and tap the Connect button.
+It's similar to setting up a pair of AirPods.
 I had to update my iPhone to iOS 14.5, sign into my iCloud account and verify the lock code on my iPhone.
 But even with the extra steps it was a straightforward process.

 From there, you're prompted to name it.
 For example, I named my AirTag "keys" because I attached it to my keys.
 I know, original.
 (We've got a step-by-step guide for how to set up and use your AirTags here.)